-Over the course of the following few weeks, we’ll discuss the tools and techniques that are essential to your CRO ‘toolkit’.
+Over the course of this blog, we’ll discuss the tools and techniques that are essential to your CRO ‘toolkit’.
 To kick-off our series, we’ll discuss the five elements in our periodic table that will help you to build a solid foundation for the rest of your CRO programme.
 These are: Surveys (Ts), Maps (Tm), A/B Tests (Tt), Heuristics (Th) and Existing Data (Te)..

 Let’s look at the ins and outs of each:

 The end goal of any CRO programme is to make it as easy as possible (and dare we say, enjoyable) for visitors to become customers.
 To start your CRO off on the right foot, you need to be aware of the areas that hinder conversion, as well as those that help.

 Survey tools are crucial as they enable you to analyse the all-important end user’s experience – a critical action which will contribute to the development of insightful hypotheses for you to test.

 These fall into two major groups: on-site polls and email surveys.